Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Simulations

 \section{Simulations}

-We benchmark the performance of AdaFilter versus direct multiple comparison correction procedures on the three forms of PC p-values in \Cref{sec:classical}.
-For FDR control, we also include the empirical Bayes method in \cite{heller2014}, using their R package {\tt repfdr}.
-We allow for dependence across the individual hypotheses within each study and include both weak and strong dependence scenarios.
+We benchmark the performance of AdaFilter versus the ``direct approach'' with the three forms of PC p-values in \Cref{sec:classical}.
+For FDR control, we also include \cite{heller2014}, using their R package {\tt repfdr}.
+Within each study, we assume a block dependence structure while changing the block size to create two scenarios, weak dependence with a small block size and strong dependence with a large block size.

-We set $M = 10{,}000$.
-We consider six different configurations of $n$ and $r$, as listed in Table~\ref{tab:simu-table}a.
-For a given $n$, there are $2^n$ combinations of individual hypotheses being null or non-null.
-In generating different configurations of the truth, we use two parameters to control the probability of each combination: $\pi_0$ is the probability of the global null combination and $\pi_{r/n}$ is the probability of the combinations not belonging to $H_{0j}^{r/n}$.
-We set $\pi_{r/n} = 0.01$ and consider two values for $\pi_0$: $0.8$ or $0.98$, to mimic the signal sparsity in gene expression and genetic regulation studies.
-All PC null combinations except for the global null have equal probabilities adding up to $1 - \pi_0 - \pi_{r/n}$.
+We set $M = 10{,}000$ and consider six different configurations of $n$ and $r$, as listed in Table~\ref{tab:simu-table}a.
+For a given $n$, there are $2^n$ combinations of base hypotheses.
+In generating different configurations of the truth, we use two parameters to control the probability of each combination: $\pi_{00}$ is the probability of the global null combination and $\pi_{1}$ is the probability of the combinations not belonging to $H_{0j}^{r/n}$.
+We set $\pi_{1} = 0.01$ and consider two values for $\pi_{00}$: $0.8$ or $0.98$, to mimic the signal sparsity in gene expression and genetic regulation studies.
+All PC null combinations except for the global null have equal probabilities adding up to $1 - \pi_{00} - \pi_{1}$.
 All non-null PC combinations also have equal probabilities.